ocolunga/ringlight/README.md

 ## Features

 - **Rectangular Ring**: Matches the aspect ratio of your display for maximum coverage.
+- **Mouse Avoidance**: Smart transparency hole follows your cursor to prevent blocking your view while working.
 - **Click-Through Center**: The center remains transparent and ignores mouse events, allowing you to interact with windows behind the light normally.
 - **Temperature Slider**: Adjust from Warm (Studio Orange) to Cool (Arctic Blue) to match your environment.
 - **Brightness & Thickness**: Fine-tune the intensity and width of the illumination.